 Topics Unacceptable Practices Acceptable Practices Comments National or Any questions about the place of birth.
 Ask the candidate if he/she After selecting the Ethnic Any questions on the nationality of is allowed to work in candidate, the employer Origins parents, grandparents, other relatives or Canada. may require a written spouse. proof acting if he/she is Any request relating to ethnic or authorized to work in national origin, eg.: Require a birth Canada. certificate, ask to indicate the mother tongue.
 Ask the candidate if he was born here or was naturalized Canadian.
 Ask the candidate to indicate the date on which he/she received Canadian citizenship.
 Ask the candidate to provide proof of citizenship.
-Medical The medical examination necessarily unveils prohibited information about the or andidate such as age race information or gender.
-The employer should therefore cor - - mioi mation The fact that the offer is conditional on accep the application form. tance of being subjected to a medic ar check should appear on Organizations Ask the candidate to provide a list of Request such list specifying Such information should Organizations clubs and organizations of which he/she that the candidate may not only be required if the is a member. mention any club or membership of certain is a member. organization if that reveals a organizations is part of ground for illegal the evaluation criteria of discrimination. the Job Skills.
-Ontional Any request of prohibited information discrimination. the Job Skins.
-Optional such as above, even if the term requests "optional" appears on the form. optional appears on the form.
-Military Any question related to military service Any questions related to Questions about military Service of the candidate. military service of the service are allowed when Service of the candidate. candidate in Canada. this experience is related candidate in Canada. to the job applied for.
-Longuages Ask the candidate to state his mother Questioning the candidate Submit the candidate to Languages tongue or the place of his/her on the languages he speaks, test or note his/her acquisition of language skills. reads or writes, when these knowledge of French or acquisition of language skins. data are related to the job English is not approved applied for. unless skills in these applied for. languages are required in light of the tasks required to fulfill.
-Poor or Cala Questions to obtain information on the to Iuiiii.
-Race or Color race, color, including eye color, hair or Di 4 skin.
-DI 4 1 1 Photography Ask the candidate to provide a Photographs may be photograph or to agree to be required after selection photographed. for identification purposes.
+Medical The medical examination necessarily unveils prohibited information about the ca andidate, such as age, race information or gender.
+The employer should therefore con 11101111101 The fact that the offer is conditional on accep the application form. unice of semig subjected to a medic ar encen snound appear on Organizations Ask the candidate to provide a list of Request such list specifying Such information should clubs and organizations of which he/she that the candidate may not only be required if the is a member. mention any club or membership of certain is a memoeri organization if that reveals a organizations is part of ground for illegal the evaluation criteria of discrimination. the Job Skills.
+Optional Any request of prohibited information requests such as above, even if the term 1 "optional" appears on the form.
+1 11 Military Any question related to military service Any questions related to Questions about military Service of the candidate. military service of the service are allowed when candidate in Canada. this experience is related to the job applied for.
+Languages Ask the candidate to state his mother Questioning the candidate Submit the candidate to tongue or the place of his/her on the languages he speaks, test or note his/her acquisition of language skills. reads or writes, when these knowledge of French or data are related to the job English is not approved applied for. unless skills in these languages are required in light of the tasks required to fulfill.
+Race or Color Questions to obtain information on the race, color, including eye color, hair or skin.
+Photography Ask the candidate to provide a Photographs may be photograph or to agree to be required after selection photographed. for identification purposes.